aehrc/parquet-on-fhir/README.md

 The schema for a Parquet table SHALL be derived from a single base FHIR resource definition.

-The schema SHALL contain a field named `resourceType` of type `BINARY (STRING)`, and it SHALL be set to a type from the FHIR resource types value set ([http://hl7.org/fhir/ValueSet/resource-types](http://hl7.org/fhir/ValueSet/resource-types)).
+The schema SHALL contain a field named `resourceType` with a primitive type of `binary` and a logical type of `STRING`, and it SHALL be set to a type from the FHIR resource types value set ([http://hl7.org/fhir/ValueSet/resource-types](http://hl7.org/fhir/ValueSet/resource-types)).

 All rows within the table SHALL contain the same value for the "resourceType"